TimeWarpEngineering/timewarp-state/Documentation/Overview.md

 ## Getting Started

+If you are just beginning with blazor then I recommend you first check out [getting started for blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started)

-After you have completed the [getting started for blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started) the easiest way to get started with blazor-state is to follow create new application based on the [timewarp-blazor template](../Templates/TimeWarpBlazorTemplate/TemplateOverview.md) Which gives you a base line for both client, server, and testing.
+The easiest way to get started with blazor-state is to create a new application based on the [timewarp-blazor template](../Templates/TimeWarpBlazorTemplate/TemplateOverview.md)
+Which gives you a base line for both client, server, and testing.

-If you would like a basic step by step then follow this [tutorial](xref:BlazorStateSample:README.md).
+If you would like a basic step by step on adding blazor-state to the `blazorhosted` template then follow this [tutorial](xref:BlazorStateSample:README.md).

 ## Architecture